benmvp/slides/2017/rwreact/fiber.md

 - We can get rid of so many enclosing `<div>`s
 - Pretty ugly syntax for static markup
 - Unique `key` is needed (to hide warning)
-- Wrapping JSX in parentheses, but this isn't necessary
-- Whenever I use JSX in the midst of regular JSX I surround in parentheses to indicate different "context"

 /////